 "Since starting this fellowship, I have begun to consider my relationship with money as a spiritual practice.
 Money is one element of wealth and to really be spiritually and emotionally abundant, I need to work on that relationship.
 I feel like I'm learning how to talk about and appreciate the resource that helps keep a roof over my head and food in my stomach."

 The dots between began at the start of COVID-19 when Santa Fe cancelled its major art markets.
 Knowing that these art markets were often the sole source of income for participants, I created a 6 month program to help artists diversify their revenue sources and strengthen their financial understanding to emerge strongly from the pandemic.
 Staff members and former awardees at Creative Capital gave early advice to help create a pipeline of artists in the Southwest who could apply and win the Creative Capital award.
-I am also grateful to the founding advisors listed here who gave their time and expertise to shape, promote and grow the program.
+I am also grateful to the Founding Advisors and Fellows who gave their time and expertise to shape, promote and grow the program.

 In addition to increased financial knowledge, ability to plan for the future, and clearing up past credit issues or debt problems, fellows in this program have collaborated on projects together, nominated one another for awards and residencies, grown their national networks and felt an increased sense of agency over their careers and what they charge.
 Some common themes expressed by members of the group include, "I could bring my whole self to this program without shame or fear", "This program is different than any other in the sense of self worth it fostered", "I was able to change negative patterns around money, not just for myself, but also for my family."